Lynn Watching Dr.Phil

 From flak photo

 This post was about Susan Worsham.
 She is a photographer from Virgina.
 I liked most of her images.
 I think that she uses color very well and I like her subject matter.
 The work that I looked at focused mainly on her childhood house and two people.
 It isn’t clear if they are her family members, but I liked her portraits of them.
 Some seemed very candid, while others seemed set up.
 I loved the images she took of the elderly woman in the kitchen.
 They told a wonderful story.
 In some ways I would like to try to use some of her techniques.
 I would like to set up my photos like she did.
-I was really interested in her portraits, because that is one of my weaker areas.
+I was really interested in her portraits, because that is one of my weaker areas."milk and crackers"

 "plates"